 Installing Landscape Fabric in Special Circumstances

-Some conditions will make installing your landscaping fabric a little more difficult, but don’t worry.
+Some conditions will make installing your landscaping fabric a little more complicated, but don’t worry.
 In most cases, you’ll only have to add a few extra steps to the basic process we already covered.

-How to install landscape fabric on a slope
+How to Install Landscape Fabric on a Slope

 Before you lay your fabric, you’ll need to carve “shelves” or “steps” into the slope and fill them with large rocks.
 The rocks will provide a stable base for the landscape fabric to sit on top of.